 Washington Lags Behind Most States in Financial Aid Applications and College Enrollment

 We know that education after high school is critical today, but year after year since 2014, only about 60% of Washington's high school graduates are going on to directly enroll in postsecondary education.
 Washington State has a goal that 70% of adults will have a postsecondary degree or credential, but that number today stands at 56%.
 Affordability barriers limit access to postsecondary programs—apprenticeships, college, and certificate programs—for many Washington students and families.

 The exciting expansion of college affordability provided by the new Washington College Grant provides an opportunity to make students and families aware of the financial aid available to them.
 More families are eligible for state aid, and more programs and types of credentials, including apprenticeships, are covered.

 The first step in accessing this support is filling out a financial aid application—either the FAFSA (Free Application for Federal Student Aid) or the WASFA (Washington Application for State Financial Aid, which supports undocumented individuals).
 Although Washington consistently ranks in the top three states in the country for the strength and generosity of our state financial aid system, we also consistently rank in the bottom five states for FAFSA completion.

 Aim Higher's Work

 Aim Higher Washington is an ambitious initiative to increase equity in postsecondary attainment by supporting a statewide college-going culture through early, accessible, pathway-relevant support of financial aid application (FAFSA and WASFA) completion.
-The Washington Student Achievement Council (WSAC) is leading the effort, with help from the College Promise Coalition, the Association of Washington School Principals, Washington Education Association, community leaders, colleges, universities, and other partners.
+The Washington Student Achievement Council (WSAC) is leading the effort, with help from the Council of Presidents, the Independent Colleges of Washington, the State Board of Community and Technical Colleges, College Promise Coalition, the Association of Washington School Principals, Washington Education Association, community leaders, colleges, universities, and other partners.